subugoe/typo3-pazpar2/Documentation/README.rst

    - The extension works pretty well with the metadata fields created by pazpar2’s tmarc.xsl.
 See the section `pazpar2 Setup <#pazpar2-setup>`__ for additional metadata features supported by the extension.

+For using this extension directly from git, be sure to run git submodule update --init after cloning this extension.

 pazpar2
 ~~~~~~~